Upgrading your Renku project¶

 (minimal) changes to the

-Dockerfile in your project to ensure that the
+Dockerfile in your project to use it in your interactive

 The version of the